guney/polyhybrid-crossing/README.md

 calculatePossibleGametes(int);
 ```

-Function uses the English alphabet from A to Z automaticly.
-If you want to shuffle the characters, just give "true" value as the function's second argument.
+Function uses the English alphabet from A to Z automatically.
+If you want to shuffle the characters, just give "true" value as its second argument.
 ```PHP
 calculatePossibleGametes(int, true);
 ```